Treaty to formally end the Korean War under discussion, South confirms

 “I think we’re going to be successful,” Trump said.
 “But for any reason if I think we’re not, we end.”

 The Korean War was halted in 1953 with a truce and has never been formally brought to a close.

 China fought on the North’s side and the United States on the South’s, and both are signatories to the armistice, along with the North; South Korea, at the time, refused to sign it.

-Any peace treaty would therefore have to involve Washington and Beijing, South Korean officials acknowledged Wednesday.
+Any peace treaty would therefore have to involve the U.S. and China, South Korean officials acknowledged Wednesday.

 China said Wednesday that it wanted to play a positive role in formally ending the war, in which an estimated 3 million Chinese soldiers fought.
 But it stopped short of endorsing the idea of a treaty, which is likely to involve extensive negotiations and would require the recognition of North Korea by the United States.

-“China’s attitude is open and supportive to any peaceful means to resolve the Korean Peninsula issue through consultations,” Hua Chunying, spokeswoman for the Chinese Foreign Ministry, said when asked at a news briefing in Beijing about supporting a possible treaty.
+“China’s attitude is open and supportive to any peaceful means to resolve the Korean Peninsula issue through consultations,” Hua Chunying, spokeswoman for the Chinese Foreign Ministry, said when asked in Beijing about supporting a possible treaty.

 China has promoted the idea of a peace treaty from time to time over the past two decades, to little avail.
 This time, analysts said Wednesday, Beijing’s enthusiasm for the idea is likely to be tempered by rising tensions with the Trump administration over trade and Taiwan.
-Chinese officials are livid over Washington’s move this week to prevent U.S. suppliers from selling parts to the Chinese tech giant ZTE, they said.
+Chinese officials are livid over the U.S. move this week to prevent U.S. suppliers from selling parts to the Chinese tech giant ZTE, they said.

 “If the two countries cannot settle the trade issues, that will have a significant impact on China’s attitude toward helping the United States on North Korea,” said Cheng Xiaohe, a North Korea expert at the Beijing-based Renmin University.
 “The ongoing situation with trade is complicating and undermining cooperation.”